The hair trends you need to try this year - as predicted by the experts.

 Change your look with collection of hair colourants and hair dyes at Tesco direct

 Ken O’Rourke, Charles Worthington brand ambassador, predicts that boyish androgyny will have a major moment in 2018.
-“One of the hottest hair trends for 2018 is going to be the bowl cut.
+“One of the hottest hair trends for 2018 is the the bowl cut.
 Remember Linda Evangelista in the ’80s that kind of boyish androgynous look.
 It’s great for any age and requires minimum amount of styling time.”

 Internationally renowned hair stylist Paul Edmonds agrees, “The retro 80s trends has already made a resurgence in fashion and is even more prominent in the hair industry especially in the New Year as a bowl soft layered cut is one to watch.”